 So far, we've looked at Power Wheels that feature the batman design and the Jurassic World design.
 A lot of kids will like these vehicles because they make them think of the movies they've seen.

 But this Jeep Wrangler was deliberately designed to look like the real thing.
-Part of the reason children like Power Wheels is because of the feeling of independence they get when they are driving.
+Part of the reason boys and girls alike enjoy Power Wheels is because of the feeling of independence they get when they are driving.
 It makes them feel grown up!

 Well, what better way to do this than to let them drive in a jeep!